World Language Credit Testing

 The Washington Association for Language Teaching (WAFLT) is pleased to continue the service started by WAFLT and the Office of Superintendent of Public Instruction (OSPI) in 2011 to support school districts that would like to offer World Language proficiency testing to their students.
 Through this language testing, students may earn from 1 to 4 Competency-Based Credits in a language they know, and possibly qualify for the State Seal of Biliteracy at high school graduation.

-We are pleased to announce that the WAFLT Testing team is working on a separate website for WAFLT Assessment Services to provide more in-depth support information for districts, schools, and students.
-You can visit that website at https://www.wafltassessment.com.
+We are pleased to announce that the WAFLT Testing team is partnering with the University of Washington Language Learning Center on a dedicated website for WAFLT Assessment Services.
+This site provides in-depth support information for districts, schools, and students, as well as information for ordering WAFLT Custom Tests for less commonly taught/tested languages.
+You can visit that website at http://depts.washington.edu/waflttest/.